Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 Note that by the convention on the infimum of the empty set, this lower bound is void as soon as there exists no $\nu'_a \in \mathcal{D}$ such that $E(\nu'_a) > \mu^\star$.

 \paragraph{Previous partial simplifications of the proof of~\eqref{eq:obj}.} We re-derive the above bound in a few lines in Section~\ref{sec:rederiv-distrfree}.

-There had been recent attempts to clarify the exposition of the proof of this lower bound, together with the desire of relaxing the stated conditions.
-The case of Bernoulli models is discussed in~\citemor{Bu10} and \citemor{BuCB12}.
-Only assumptions of consistency of the strategies are required and the associated proof follows the original proof technique, by performing first an explicit change of measure and then applying some Markov--Chernoff bounding.
+There had been recent attempts to clarify the exposition of the proof of this lower bound, together with the desire of dropping the mild conditions that were still needed so far on the model $\cD$.
+We first mention that \citemor{CoKa} provided a more general and streamlined approach than the original expositions by \citemor{LaRo85} and \citemor{BuKa96}.

+The case of Bernoulli models was discussed in~\citemor{Bu10} and \citemor{BuCB12}.
+Only assumptions of uniform fast convergence of the strategies are required (see Definition~\ref{eq:consistency}) and the associated proof follows the original proof technique, by performing first an explicit change of measure and then applying some Markov--Chernoff bounding.
+More recently, \citemoradd{CJ15}{Section~2.2} presented a proof (only in the Bernoulli case) not relying on any explicit change of measure but with many additional technicalities with respect to our exposition, including some Markov bounding of well-chosen events.
+We have been referred to this PhD dissertation only recently, after completing the present paper.

-Recently, \citemoradd{KaCaGa16}{Appendix~B} dealt with the case of any model $\mathcal{D}$ but with the restriction that only bandit problems $\nu = (\nu_a)_{a = 1,\ldots,K}$ with a unique optimal arm should be considered.
+As far as general bandit models are concerned, we may cite \citemoradd{KaCaGa16}{Appendix~B}: they deal with the case of any model $\mathcal{D}$ but with the restriction that only bandit problems $\unu$ with a unique optimal arm should be considered.
 They still use both an explicit change of measure --to prove the chain-rule equality in~\eqref{eq:funda}-- and then apply as well some Markov--Chernoff bounding to the probability of well-chosen events.
 With a different aim, \citemor{CoPr14} presented similar arguments.